eniac/flamingo/README.md

 python abides.py -c flamingo -n 128 -i 1 -p 1
 ```

-If you want to print out info at every agent, add `-d True` to the above command.
+If you want to print out information of every agent, add `-d True` to the above command.

+NOTE: For ease of benchmarking, we divide the entire process into the setup phase (folder `dkg`) and private sum phase (folder `flamingo`).
+When you execute the command above for summation, the decryptors (a small random subset of clients) already possess their shares of secret key before the summation begins.
+If you wish to benchmark the setup independently, run `python abides.py -c dkg -n [number of decryptors]`.

 ## Machine Learning Applications
 The code is in branch `fedlearn`.